TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 24/Luke 24.25.md

 ---

-And he said unto them, O foolish men, and slow of heart to believe in all that the prophets have spoken!
+He said to them, "Foolish men, and slow of heart to believe in all that the prophets have spoken!